lclaeys/eigenfunction-solver/README.md

 The folder `SOC_eigf` contains the code of the method, and the file `main.py` can be used to run experiments.
 The configuration of the experiment should be specified in the `experiment_cfg.yaml` file or otherwise specified using flags.
 To run multiple experiments in parallel, pass a list as one or more of the arguments.
 For instace, running

 ```
-torchrun main.py --master_port=29500 setting="double_well" d=10 method="EIGF" solver.eigf_loss=["ritz","var"] gpu=[0,1] run_name=["ritz_test","var_test"] experiment_name="double_well_d10"
+torchrun --master_port=29500 main.py setting="double_well" d=10 method="EIGF" solver.eigf_loss=["ritz","rel"] gpu=[0,1] run_name=["ritz_test","rel_test"] experiment_name="double_well_d10"
 ```

-will run the eigenfunction method for the `DoubleWell` setting in $d=10$, using the deep Ritz loss on `cuda:0` and the variational loss on `cuda:1`, and save the results in `experiments/double_well_d10/EIGF/ritz_test` and `experiments/double_well_d10/EIGF/var_test` respectively.
+will run the eigenfunction method for the `DoubleWell` setting in $d=10$, using the deep Ritz loss on `cuda:0` and the relative loss on `cuda:1`, and save the results in `experiments/double_well_d10/EIGF/ritz_test` and `experiments/double_well_d10/EIGF/rel_test` respectively.

 ## Reproducing experiments

-The file `exp_cmds.txt` contains the commands used to perform the experiments documented in the thesis.
+The file `exp_cmds.txt` contains the commands used to perform the experiments documented in the paper.
 Running these commands creates a folder for the experiment and a file `logs.csv` with relevant metrics saved during the run.
-It also saves checkpoints of the model weights as `solver_weights.pth`.
+It also saves checkpoints of the model weights as `solver_weights_{itr}.pth`.

 The code used to analyze the results and generate plots is given in `plots.ipynb`.
-In addition, the script `create_plots.py` generates plots of the control objective, L2 error and eigenfunction metrics for each experiment listed in `experiments_list.txt` in the directory `figures`.
+In addition, the script `create_plots.py` generates plots of the control objective, L2 error as a function of iteration, L2 error as a function of iteration time, and the performance of different eigenfunction losses for each experiment listed in `experiments_list.txt` in the directory `figures`.
+It also creates the other figures in the paper (performance deterioration with increasing $T$, ring example etc.).
+The script can be edited to only generate a subset of these figures.

 For estimating the computation cost, the bash file `time_experiments.sh` reruns experiments found in `experiments_list.txt` sequentially for 1000 iterations, saving the results in the folder `timing_experiments`.
 The notebook `timing.ipynb` contains code to analyze the average time per iteration from this data.